Create a flexible Serverless worker that supports a Pod-first development workflow.

 handler.py

-) to manage different operational modes. - Build a Docker image designed for flexibility.
+) to manage different operational modes.handler.py

 : Your Python script with the RunPod handler logic.start.sh